 1. Find your passion and be specific

 The thing that gets me up every morning and ready to write every day is my intense appreciation and love for travel.
-I love learning about customs, the language, the locals and, of course, the food.
+I love learning about customs, languages, the locals and, of course, the food.